Grant’s Birth Story

 For the first couple of weeks after his birth, I questioned everything.

 What if I had chose a different midwife group?
 Would they still have pressured me to be induced?

 What if I had called the backup doula to come to my house?
 Would she have been able to help me stay home longer?

 What if I didn’t get the epidural?
 Would he still have been posterior?

 I have spent hours analyzing every decision I made and how that led to his birth turning out the exact opposite of what I had in mind.
 But as my physical and emotional wounds heal and I look into my beautiful baby’s eyes, I realize that no amount of dwelling is going to change what happened.

 For now I’m choosing to focus on the love I feel for my incredible husband and our sweet baby boy which grows stronger by the day.
-Becoming a mom is the most challenging, rewarding and exhausting thing I’ve ever done but I wouldn’t change a thing.
+Becoming a mom is the most challenging, rewarding and exhausting thing I’ve ever done but he is worth every second.